 The Farm School’s Learn To Farm program has set the standard for a rigorous, practical, real-world agricultural education located in Athol, MA.
 The year-long program for adults is designed to build the skills to succeed in a wide-range of agricultural fields — small discussion-based classes are balanced with long hours in the greenhouses, fields, forests and barns.
 You’ll fill your mind with practical understanding while teaching your hands and body the rhythms of serious farm work.
 The program is open to anyone age 18 or older, and a typical class has 12-16 members with an age range from 18 – 60.
 It runs from October to September.
 Generous scholarships are available.
 Admissions are rolling – they encourage you to apply early and applications received before April 1 will be given priority.
 A full year’s college credit is available for Sustainable Food and Farming majors at the UMass Stockbridge School of Agriculture.

-Essex Farm in Essex, NY which offers an impressive full-diet CSA.
+Essex Farm in Essex, NY offers an impressive full-diet CSA and you might remember the book that was written about the farm, The Dirty Life by Kristen Kimball.
 Please see here for additional info.
 Housing options exist for interns.
 Owner and farmer Mark Kimball suggests texting his cell phone to inquiry about internships, as they do not have great cell reception at the farm: 518-570-6399.

 Book and Plow Farm in Amherst, MA is a diversified vegetable & livestock farm.
 The farm works closely with Amherst College to provide vegetables for the dining hall and educational programming for the students.
 In addition, the farm supplies wholesale produce to restaurants, food hubs, and other institutions beyond Amherst, as well as a CSA share geared towards the academic calendar.

-Laughing Dog Farm consists of 3+ acres of raised beds, greenhouses, inter-planted perennials, vegetables, flowers, herbs, fruit and nut trees, as well as a small herd of delightful, multi-purpose, dairy goats.
+Laughing Dog Farm in Gill, MA consists of 3+ acres of raised beds, greenhouses, inter-planted perennials, vegetables, flowers, herbs, fruit and nut trees, as well as a small herd of delightful, multi-purpose, dairy goats.

-Boston Area Gleaners (a non-profit dedicated to rescuing surplus farm crops for people in need) is interested in having interns for the summer and fall months.
-Please email Matthew Crawford for more info: email@example.com
+Boston Area Gleaners in Boston, MA (a non-profit dedicated to rescuing surplus farm crops for people in need) is interested in having interns for the summer and fall months.
+Please email Matthew Crawford for more info: firstname.lastname@example.org

 Small Ones Farm is 63-acre family-owned farm in South Amherst, MA.
 They grow tree fruit (peaches, Asian pears, plums, and over 50 varieties of apples), raspberries, melons, pumpkins and garlic.
 They also press their our own apple cider, make their own apple cider vinegar, and sell pies made with their fruit.
 They use natural growing methods (holistic and certified through the Certified Naturally Grown program).